Top Ten Things To Do In Winnipeg, Manitoba

 Front of the Beaux-Arts-Classical Manitoba Legislative Building with stone steps, six columns in front of the entrance, and allegorical carvings in the pediment

-You can visit the building at other times without taking the tour.
-See the building website for details.
-Make sure you take time when visiting to walk around the beautifully landscaped grounds and see the statues scattered throughout the grounds.
+Whether you look for Masonic symbols, interpret the Greek, Roman, and Egyptian symbols, or simply admire the beautiful designs, the Manitoba Legislative Building is impressive to see.
+See the building website for visiting and tour information.
+Make sure you also take time when visiting to walk around the beautifully landscaped grounds and see the many statues.

 8. The Winnipeg Art Gallery and Qaumajuq